 - If you have an ICE deportation attorney, have their information available to friends and family so they can be notified.

-The Detainment and Deportation Process can Happen Suddenly and Last Months or Years
+The Detainment and Deportation Process can Happen Suddenly

 The Trump Administration is taking fast action on undocumented immigrants to deport them, especially if they have a criminal record.
 Deporting individuals can take months or years to conclude.
 Immigration Court proceedings can be complicated, as the removal process can be complicated.
 Individuals facing deportation should not go through this process without the aid of an experienced immigration attorney.
 Immigration court hearings are handled like a trial before an immigration judge.

 Nationwide, there are more than 500,000 cases involving deportations, bond reviews, and asylum claims.
-To apply for a bond you can request a bond hearing where a judge will investigate your eligibility and determine if you are a flight risk or a risk to society.
+To apply for a bond, you can request a bond hearing where a judge will investigate your eligibility and determine if you are a flight risk or a risk to society.

 In Georgia, proceedings in the Atlanta Immigration Court or the Stewart Immigration Court for removal are held before an immigration judge.
 Georgia’s Immigration Court proceedings must abide by the fair practices established by the Executive Office of Immigration Reviews Ethics and Professionalism Guide for Immigration Judges.
 An experienced immigration attorney can help clients throughout the immigration process, including: